paulgb/paulbutler.org/content/posts/2020/a-snapshot-of-my-politics.md

 **#1 The government shouldn’t bully people.** This sounds obvious when stated, but I find there is a moral laundering that goes on between how people would *personally* be willing to treat other people and how they *vote* to have other people treated.
 If I wouldn’t treat someone badly, I shouldn’t be okay with a government treating them badly on my behalf.

-A few applications of this pillar to current policy issues: I’m against civil forfeiture; I’m against laws that attempt to outlaw homelessness; and I’m against the e-bike seizures in NYC (which disproportionately target low-wage delivery workers).
+A few applications of this pillar to current policy issues: I’m against civil forfeiture; I’m against laws that attempt to outlaw homelessness; and I’m against the e-bike seizures in NYC (which disproportionately target low-wage delivery workers).[^1]

 **#2 Maximize freedom (with an asterisk).** In a handful of countries, including Sweden, the right to camp on private property is codified into law.
 Are Swedes more free than Americans, who don’t have this right?
 A camper and a land-owner could reasonably have different answers to this, and that’s the point: what we talk about as “freedom” can be a matter of how we balance the interests of various groups, rather than an absolute, platonic concept.